codeWithHyder/leaderboardsetup/README.md

 <a name="readme-top"></a>

 <div align="center">
- <h3><b>Leaderboard is a web site for learning Apis, ES6 modules and webpack
+ <h3><b>Leaderboard is a web site for learning APIs, ES6 modules and webpack
  and it is a simple website that displays a list of name and scres by diffrent people</b></h3>

 </div>